 **All accounts will be maintained with a Restricted Account Principal of $5,000 and all additional monies will be placed in the available account balance.

-The Turn-Around Fund is that portion of the ESA Foundation that enables members of the Foundation to obtain contributions from businesses / individuals to contribute to philanthropic projects / organizations.
+The Turn-Around Fund is that portion of the ESA Foundation that enables members of the Foundation to obtain contributions from businesses / individuals to contribute to charitable projects / organizations.
 Depending on the status of the donor, these contributions may be tax deductible.
-The Turn-Around Fund consists of internally funded grants.
+The Turn-Around Fund consists of externally funded grants.
 The ESA Foundation Turn-Around Fund may be used by the ESA Foundation memberships or outside entities.

 In accordance with the IRS guidelines, the following criteria must be true to use the ESA Foundation Turn-Around-Fund: